glassyeyedfish/eecs4302-finale-project/src/docs/readme.txt

 Each test looks like this:

-TEST PROGRAM test0
+TEST PROGRAM some_test
-	RUN program0
+	RUN some_program
 END TEST PROGRAM

-In this example, the compiler will search for 'program0.txt' in the root directory, and run all implemented tests on 'program0'.
+In this example, the compiler will search for 'some_program.txt' in the root directory, and run all implemented tests on 'some_program'.